 Abstract

 Hydrogenotrophic methanogenesis occurs in multiple environments ranging from the intestinal tracts of animals to anaerobic sediments and hot springs.
 Energy conservation in hydrogenotrophic methanogens was long a mystery; only recently, it was reported that net energy conservation for growth depends on electron bifurcation.
 In this work we focus on Methanococcus maripaludis, a well-studied hydrogenotrophic marine methanogen.
 To better understand hydrogenotrophic methanogenesis and compare it with methyltrophic methanogenesis that utilizes oxidative phosphorylation rather than electron bifurcation, we have built iMR540, a genome scale metabolic reconstruction that accounts for 540 of the 1722 protein-coding genes of M. maripaludis strain S2.
 Our reconstructed network uses recent literature to not only portray the central electron bifurcation reaction, but also incorporate vital biosynthesis and assimilation pathways, including unique cofactor and coenzyme syntheses.
 We show that our model accurately predicts experimental growth and gene knockout data.
 Furthermore, we use our reconstruction to probe the implications of electron bifurcation by showing its essentiality and investigating the effects of ferredoxin specificity on the network.
 Additionally, we demonstrate a novel method of applying thermodynamic constraints to a metabolic model to quickly estimate overall organism free energy.
-Finally, we describe a novel reconstruction-specific computational toolbox we created to improve usability.
+Finally, we describe a novel reconstruction-specific computational toolbox to improve usability.
 Together, our results provide a computational network for exploring hydrogenotrophic methanogenesis and confirm the importance of electron bifurcation in this process.

 Importance

 Understanding and applying hydrogenotrophic methanogenesis could be key for developing new bio-energy technologies around methane gas.
-Although a significant portion of biological methane is generated through this pathway, existing methanogen models portray the more traditional energy conservation mechanisms that are found in other methanogens.
+Although a significant portion of biological methane is generated through this environmentally ubiquitous pathway, existing methanogen models portray the more traditional energy conservation mechanisms that are found in other methanogens.
 We have constructed a genome-scale metabolic network of Methanococcus maripaludis that explicitly accounts for all major reactions involved in hydrogenotrophic methanogenesis.
 Our reconstruction demonstrates the importance of electron bifurcation in central metabolism, providing both a window into hydrogenotrophic methanogenesis and a hypothesis-generating platform to fuel metabolic engineering efforts.

 Introduction